DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Network Architecture of DCVNet

 \subsection{Image Encoder}

 The architecture of the image encoder is shown in Fig.~\ref{fig:feat_encoder}.
-We use a single encoder following the lightweight ResNet architecture~\cite{he16deep} used in~\cite{teed2020raft}.
+We use a single encoder similar to the lightweight ResNet architecture~\cite{he16deep} used in~\cite{teed2020raft}, except we only use a single resnet block in the stride of 2.
 The image encoder uses Instance Normalization~\cite{ulyanov2016instance} layers, which are more effective at capturing instance-level correspondences to build the dilated cost volumes.
 There are two output for the image encoder at stride of 2 and 8 with dimensions of 128 and 256, respectively.